Original Folkloristic Radio Programming

 Basket makers Paul Rich and Leona Waddell.
 Photos by Amanda Hardeman.

 South Central Kentucky has a rich and unique basket making tradition including white-oak egg baskets and honeysuckle and willow baskets.
 The program features some of the finest basket making traditions in the US.
 Some of the basket makers are new to the tradition, some are eighth generation, and a couple are even children.
+Click here to listen to Rachel's story.

 Here are some links if you are interested in learning more about KY basket making: